Soccer cleats buying guide

 - If your feet are wide, make sure to choose cleats made of material that adjust to the shape of the feet, such as leather or knit.

 - What’s your budget?

 You may find cheap soccer cleats from 15 Euros but also expensive ones get up to 300 Euros.
-Generally, there are 4 price levels on soccer cleats:
+I have written an interesting article about the differences between expensive and cheap soccer cleats.
+There are 4 price levels on soccer cleats:

 Up to 40€

 Perhaps, it would be best not to choose soccer shoes on this level of price as it’s more likely to get pure quality shoes.
 If, however, you do find an expensive pair of soccer cleat in great sale, then the above rule does not apply.

 In this price range, you will often find the economy versions of popular models of all companies that, while they keep the same look, they don’t have the same features and performance like the expensive models of the same series.
 If, however, you are playing non-competition football or it’s just to have fun with your friends, soccer shoes in this price range would be a good choice.

 In this range you will find plenty of great quality cleats.
 Most players buy these shoes, as performance and durability in this range often outperforms more expensive shoes.